projectestac/wordpress-google-analyticator/readme.txt

 - Ability to hide Google UID dropdown
 - Translations - Polish, Turkish, Dutch and Spanish

-Check out our other plugin for getting more traffic [here](http://bit.ly/1PhVdpI).

 A big thank you from the whole community to [Ronald](http://ronaldheft.com/) for all the hard work he put into this plugin.